How to build credit in the U.S. as a new immigrant

 Explore our Platinum Secured and Quicksilver Secured cards for building credit.

 Once you’ve opened a credit card account, it’s important to practice good financial habits.
-Here are some steps you can take to use credit responsibly to build your credit.
+Here are some steps you can take to use credit responsibly to help build your credit and improve your credit scores.

 • Make payments on time.
 Payment history represents a large part of your credit scores.
-Making timely payments can help build credit.
-But late credit card payments can hurt your credit scores.
+Making on-time payments can help build good credit.
+And late credit card payments can hurt your scores.
 They can also lead to late fees and higher interest rates.
 Setting up automatic payments or electronic reminders could help you avoid late payments.

-• Avoid maxing out your card.
+• Keep your credit utilization low.
 Staying below your credit limit can benefit your credit utilization ratio, which represents how much of your available credit you’re using.
 The Consumer Financial Protection Bureau (CFPB) recommends keeping your credit utilization ratio below 30%.
-Limiting your card’s use to a few specific expenses can help you get started and avoid billing surprises.

 • Be careful with applications.
-Applying for a credit card usually triggers a hard inquiry on your credit.
-Multiple hard inquiries at once can affect your scores.
-The CFPB says to apply only for the credit you need, noting: “If you apply for a lot of credit over a short period of time, it may appear to lenders that your economic circumstances have changed negatively.”
+Applying for a new credit account usually triggers a hard inquiry on your credit.
+Multiple hard inquiries at once may affect your scores.
+The CFPB recommends only applying for the credit you need.

 • Monitor your credit.
-As you work to establish and build credit in the U.S., you can monitor your credit to track progress and watch for potential issues.
-CreditWise from Capital One is free and won’t hurt your credit.
+As you work to establish and build credit in the U.S., you can track your progress and watch for potential issues.
+CreditWise from Capital One is one way to monitor your credit report and score.
+It’s free for everyone, even if you don’t have a Capital One credit card, and won’t hurt your credit scores.
 You can also get free copies of your credit reports from AnnualCreditReport.com.

-A solid history of on-time payments for things like rent, cell phone, internet and electric bills could also help you build credit.
-But this is only the case if the activity is reported to a credit bureau and if a credit-scoring company includes these bill payments in its calculations.
+A solid history of on-time payments for things like rent and cellphone, internet and electric bills could also help you build credit.
+But this is only possible if your payments are reported to a credit bureau.

 Falling behind on these payments can lower your credit score even if your bills aren’t being reported regularly.
 Depending on how far behind payments get, the accounts could be turned over to a collections agency.
 And the debt collector could make a negative report to the credit bureaus.